Address Setup: Stance, Posture and Alignment

 The most important part of the body that has to be parallel to the ball-target line are the shoulders.
 The direction the arms will swing across the front of the body during the downswing is very much influenced by the direction of the shoulder line, and the arms will tend to follow the shoulder line.
 If the shoulders are pointing to the right of the target, then it is very likely that the arms will swing from in-to-out across the front of the body during the downswing.
 If the shoulders are pointing to the left of the target, then it is very likely that the arms will swing from out-to-in across the front of the body during the downswing.

-Aiming refers to the method of aligning one's clubface and body relative to the ball, so that the clubface faces the target, and the body is subsequently aligned parallel to the ball-target line.
+Aiming refers to the method of aligning one's clubface relative to the ball so that the clubface faces the target, and then the body is subsequently aligned parallel to the ball-target line.

-The best method of aiming is to stand about 6-12 feet directly behind the ball and then look down-the-line at the target.
-This allows one to see the ball-target line in one's mind without any parallax distortion that occurs if one attempts to define the ball-target line from a side-view.
-Many golf instructors then suggest that one choose an intermediate target along the ball-target line, about 3-6 feet in front of the ball eg. divot mark, clump of grass.
+An useful method of aiming is to first stand about 6-12 feet directly behind the ball and then look down-the-line at the target.
+This allows one to see the ball-target line in one's mind without any parallax distortion that occurs if one attempts to define the ball-target line from a side-viewing perspective.
+Many golf instructors then suggest that one choose an intermediate target along the ball-target line, that is situated approximately 3-6 feet in front of the ball eg. divot mark, clump of grass.
 Then one should move back to an address position opposite the ball, and place the clubshaft at an approximately 90 degree angle to the ball, so that the clubface faces the intermediate target.
 If the clubface faces the intermediate target, then the clubface must be perpendicular to the ball-target line.

 When aiming the clubface, one should look at the lower 2-3 groove lines of the clubface, and ensure that those groove lines are at right angles to the ball-target line.
 Don't look at the top of the clubface, because the top of the clubface is often angled in such a manner that it is not parallel to the clubface's groove lines.
-Also, note that the clubshaft may not be at right angles to the ball-target line when the clubface is at right angles to the ball-target line - because clubs have varying degrees of offset (see photo).
+Also, note that the clubshaft may not be at right angles to the ball-target line when the clubface is at right angles to the ball-target line - because different clubs have varying degrees of offset (see photo).
 It is the clubface that needs to be at right angles to the ball-target line, and not the clubshaft.
-When one has the clubface's groove lines perpendicular to the ball-target line, then one should build one's stance around the clubshaft so that one is standing along a stance line that is perfectly parallel to the ball-target line.
-It is very important to realise that one's stance and body (knees, thighs, pelvis, shoulders) is positioned parallel to the ball-target line, and that one should not look at the target to verify correct alignment when standing alongside the ball in the address position.
-If one looks up at the target, the target should "appear" to be a little to the right, because one is viewing the target from an eye-viewing position that is approximately 2-3 feet left of the ball-target line.
-Resist any inclination to change your stance/body alignment so that you "feel" that you are directly facing the target, because this will cause you to aim right of the target by approximately 10-20 degrees.
+When one has the clubface's groove lines perpendicular to the ball-target line, then one should build one's stance around the clubface so that one is standing along a stance line that is perfectly parallel to the ball-target line.
+It is very important to understand that one's foot stance and body alignment (knees, thighs, pelvis, shoulders) should be positioned parallel to the ball-target line, and that one should not look at the target to verify correct foot/body alignment when standing alongside the ball in the address position.
+In fact, if one rotates one's head sideways to look at the target after getting into a parallel-to-the-ball-target line foot/body stance position, the target should "appear" to be situated a little to the right, because one is viewing the target from an eye-viewing position that is approximately 2-3 feet left of the ball-target line.
+A golfer should resist any inclination to change his foot stance/body alignment so that he "feels" that his body is directly facing the target, because this will cause him to aim right of the target by approximately 10-20 degrees.
 The correct reference point for aligning the stance/body when standing alongside the ball is the ball-target line (which was previously established when standing directly behind the ball), and not the target.

 First of all, note that the feet are placed parallel to the ball-target line.
-Then one should ensure that the rest of the body (knees, thighs, hips, shoulders) is parallel to the ball-target line.
-Note that the ball is aimed at the flagpole, which is equivalent to aiming at point "X".
-Note that the feet and shoulders appear to be aiming at point "Y", which is far left of point "X".
+Then one should ensure that the rest of the body (knees, thighs, hips, shoulders) is also parallel to the ball-target line.
+Note that the clubface is aimed at the flagpole, which is equivalent to aiming the clubface at point "X".
+Note that the feet and shoulders appear to be aiming at point "Y", which is far to the left of point "X", when viewed from a DTL perspective.
 This is a critical point, and when one turn one's head to look at one's left shoulder, it should appear to be be pointing well left of the target.
 In fact, one shouldn't easily see the left shoulder out of the corner of the left eye when one looks directly at the ball.
 If one clearly sees the left shoulder in one's left eye's peripheral visual field when looking at the ball, then it usually means that one is misaligned, and that the shoulders are in a closed position (and often pointing 10-20 degrees right of the target).
 Many beginner golfers face 10-20 degrees right of the target because they take aim at the target when standing sideways alongside the ball, and they subsequently, and mistakenly, align their shoulders to face the target.
-To avoid that problem, a golfer should always pre-visualize the ball-target line and the stance/body line when standing 6-12 feet directly behind the ball, and then ensure that the two lines are parallel to each other.
-The golfer should look to see where the body line will eventually be pointing (point "Y") and ensure that his shoulders are facing point "Y" when he is finally in the completed address position.
-As a rough guide, point Y will appear to be approximately 7 feet left of point X for every 100 yards of distance.
-Therefore, if one is aiming at a target 300 yards away, the left shoulder should "appear" to be pointing at a point that is approximately 20 feet left of the target.
+To avoid that problem, a golfer should always pre-visualize the ball-target line and also the stance/body line when standing 6-12 feet directly behind the ball, and then ensure that the two lines are parallel to each other.
+The golfer should look to see where the stance/body line will eventually be pointing (point "Y") and ensure that his shoulders are facing point "Y" when he is finally in his adopted address position.
+As a rough guide, *point Y will appear to be approximately 7 feet left of point X for every 100 yards of distance.
+Therefore, if one is aiming at a target 300 yards away, then the left shoulder should "appear" to be pointing at a point that is approximately 20 feet left of the target.